ymonteagudo9896/Research-Log/README.md

-My name is Yamill Monteagudo this is my weekly log.
+My name is Yamill Monteagudo this is my muthafukin weekly log.